OpenClaw + OpenAI Codex ChatGPT Setup

 - ✓Creates an openclaw-bot-repair Codex skill in the correct local skills directory

-- ✓Teaches Codex how to detect the real OpenClaw / Clawdbot config roots on the current machine
+- ✓Teaches Codex how to detect the real OpenClaw and Clawdbot config roots on the current machine

 - ✓Repairs shared auth drift instead of blindly overwriting files